ahnpj/security-operations-workflows/identity-and-access-management/README.md

 - **Directory security hardening**, configuring domain and fine-grained password policies, enabling the Active Directory Recycle Bin, restricting legacy authentication protocols, and applying Group Policy security settings.

+- **Cloud identity provisioning and lifecycle management**, creating and managing user accounts and groups in Microsoft Entra ID, assigning licenses at group and individual levels, and performing user lifecycle operations including deletion and restoration.

 Although these workflows support investigations, they are organized here when the **core work involves validating identity behavior, administering directory infrastructure, and enforcing access boundaries rather than reconstructing full incident timelines.**

 ---

 ### Operational Context and Purpose

-Identity validation and Active Directory administration workflows typically occur during alert investigation, insider threat analysis, lateral movement detection, routine security control validation, branch office deployments, and domain infrastructure maintenance.
+Identity validation, Active Directory administration, and cloud identity management workflows typically occur during alert investigation, insider threat analysis, lateral movement detection, routine security control validation, branch office deployments, domain infrastructure maintenance, and cloud identity provisioning and deprovisioning operations.

 At this stage of security operations, the objective is to determine whether observed authentication or authorization behavior represents legitimate usage, misconfiguration, or malicious activity — and to administer and harden the directory infrastructure that governs identity and access across the environment.
 Analysts and administrators focus on how accounts authenticate, what resources they can access, how directory infrastructure is deployed and maintained, and whether those configurations align with organizational policy.